JackSzwergold/Writing/memories/Being Dragged to See the Pharaoh.md

 That all ended when we got to the Manhattan side of the bridge and the peaceful hum ended, yet my brother was still rambling on incessantly at a mile a minute.
 One could only hope we’d pass some construction site or a guy jack-hammering the sidewalk somewhere.

-While I never knew what the concept of repression—or dissociation—was back as a kid, but I did know at a certain point in dealing with the endless pile of abusive bullshit my brother would dish out, my brain would seemingly become numb and shut down.
-While I knew I was physically there—wherever that “there” happened to be—my brain would be numb as if I was in a dream.
+While I never knew what the concept of repression — or dissociation — was back as a kid, but I did know at a certain point in dealing with the endless pile of abusive bullshit my brother would dish out, my brain would seemingly become numb and shut down.
+While I knew I was physically there — wherever that “there” happened to be — my brain would be numb as if I was in a dream.

 After some more driving, before I knew it we were somehow on 5th Avenue in right front of the Metropolitan Museum of Art.
 I had never been to any museum in my life at the time past the Museum of Natural History, so this was technically my first step into a larger world of so-called “culture”…

-The thing is—thanks to my brother’s abusive behavior—I was so numb and detached from it all at the time that all that stupid place represented to me was yet another place where my brother—in his seemingly endless quest to “improve” my supposedly bad childhood—would drag me to.
+The thing is — thanks to my brother’s abusive behavior — I was so numb and detached from it all at the time that all that stupid place represented to me was yet another place where my brother — in his seemingly endless quest to “improve” my supposedly bad childhood — would drag me to.

 I remember getting out of the car as my brother went to park the car and meeting up with his wife at the time who was waiting for us outside of the meeting.
-She was a bit of a patronizing—and condescending—hippie feminist narcissist.
+She was a bit of a patronizing — and condescending — hippie feminist narcissist.
 She hated my brother and treated him like shit, and would insist that he drag me to cultural events she approved of in some bizarrely dysfunctional circle of codependency that strengthened their shitty relationship.

 All I remember of the movement was me having to wait in line with her and her asking me tons of nonsense questions and me trying to answer them in any way to make her seem happy.
 I was never happy in the scenarios but always seemed to need to make these two self-important adults happy.

 We were approaching the front of the line as she started to complain about where my brother was when he finally showed up.
 He was breathless and said something to the effect of implying that somehow I was worried about where he was when he ran off.
 I never actually cared since I never understood why I need to be there for this thing.
-I mean if he wants to go on a date with his wife to a museum, go for it… But why was I—a kid—dragged along as if I would enjoy being a third wheel on a shitty date between two people who hated each other?
+I mean if he wants to go on a date with his wife to a museum, go for it… But why was I — a kid — dragged along as if I would enjoy being a third wheel on a shitty date between two people who hated each other?

 Anyway, before you knew it we were in the museum.
 I liked the little tin admission tag they gave me and rubbed it as we walked around.
 But I have literally no memory of ever seeing King Tut, but apparently I did.
 All I remember is being whisked around like a dog on a leash from room to room, and having my brother and his wife lean over to overbearingly explain things to me, and me nodding politely to push things along.
-Every once in a while someone my brother and his wife knew—who apparently tagged along on the trip—would lean in to talk to me this way as well as if it was some game and I went along with them as well.
+Every once in a while someone my brother and his wife knew — who apparently tagged along on the trip — would lean in to talk to me this way as well as if it was some game and I went along with them as well.

 Where did they come from?
 Were they in line with us?
 Did they meet us inside?
 I have no clue.
 The whole experience was so disjointed, dissociated and unpleasant that I didn’t keep track of who was who and didn’t care; a helpful sparrow could have landed on my shoulder at that moment to tell me about how they mummified King Tut and I would not care.